subhra74/nix-explorer/README.md

+[ this project has been moved to https://github.com/subhra74/snowflake ]
 # nix-explorer
 Powerful and easy to use SSH client for managing Linux/BSD servers and perform day to day activities easily